mum0n/model_size/docs/size_structured_model_snowcrab.md

 \text{space}, \text{year}, \text{season}, \text{space x year} ).
 $$

 Each random spatial component follows a Conditional AutoRegressive (CAR) structure, random time components follow an AutoRegressive structure with lag of 1 year (AR1), and all other covariates follow a Random Walk (RW2) structure.
 Simpler or more complex forms can be used and ultimately represents a balance between computational resources, complexity, interpretability, time;  information availability; and model stability.
 The caveat being that there is no definitive truth, but rather a constant and iterative struggle to bring to bear additional relevant information and model structure to improve our understanding of the system.
-The above random effects are extremely simplistic (few constraints and assumptions) and therefore considered more robust.
+The above random effects are extremely simplistic (there are few constraints and assumptions) and therefore considered more robust.